Exploring Monclova Coahuila: Off-the-Beaten-Path Attractions

 The traditional carne asada; and the delicious empanadas, thin bread filled with a meat stew or a sweet preparation, besides the traditional Mexican dishes, such as tamales, enchiladas, and mole.

-The best place to enjoy these delicacies is at Los Corrales restaurant, located on Harold R. Pape Boulevard, one of the most visited places by the inhabitants of this site and with an incomparable flavor.
+The best place to enjoy these delicacies is at Los Corrales restaurant, on Harold R. Pape Boulevard, one of the most visited places with an incomparable flavor.